Cotton Traceability Technologies

 Cotton Incorporated works with companies and technology providers to help companies make informed decisions about cotton traceability.
 Although not all information about traceability technologies is publicly available, Cotton Incorporated has identified characteristics and capabilities of these methods for companies to consider when thinking about traceability solutions.

 Even when providers’ websites give detailed information about the technologies, descriptions of processes tend to be vague, and performance claims need to be confirmed or qualified.
-Before making decisions, companies will likely need to ask providers for further information or a demonstration.
+Before making decisions on fiber-to-fabric supply chain mapping for cotton, companies will likely need to ask providers for further information or a demonstration.
 Testimonials or user reviews of specific offerings also can be helpful.

 The Three Main Traceability Methods